Merged keys

 author: Laura Rubio

-In this example, we are indicating to Lume that the variable site must be merged using the object mode.
+We are indicating that the variable site must be merged using the object mode.
 Now, the result of the variable site is an object including the properties of the parent variable and only overrides the properties with the same name.
 So the result will be something like this:

 site: